 Features one of the largest underwater sets ever constructed.
 It has the capacity of up to 500,000 liters (132,000 gallons) of water.
-The largest underwater set constructed was for The Abyss (1989), which had a capacity of 7,000,000 gallons.
+The largest underwater set constructed was for The Abyss (1989), which had a capacity of 26,497,882 liters (seven million gallons).

-In the scene with Dumbledore, Harry and the Pensieve, pay close attention to the glass cabinet Dumbledore approaches while explaining the Pensieve.
+(at around 1h 45 mins) In the scene with Dumbledore, Harry, and the Pensieve, pay close attention to the glass cabinet Dumbledore approaches while explaining the Pensieve.
 In the top left corner is a 3D model of what becomes an important symbol in the final novel, Harry Potter and the Deathly Hallows.

 Mike Newell originally decided not to have the make-up on Ralph Fiennes to give a more scary Voldemort.
 But he changed his mind after seeing a minimal make-up design by Nick Dudman.
-To complement the make-up, Fiennes shaved his head bald as well as his armpits.
+To complement the make-up, Fiennes shaved his head, as well as his armpits.

 This is the first Harry Potter film to receive a "PG-13" rating or its international equivalent (for sequences of fantasy violence and frightening images).
 The preceding films having been rated "PG" or one of its international equivalents.